Infrequently Asked Questions

 Q: Where will my book be distributed?

 A: It will be on Amazon.
-With our included expanded distribution, your book will be made available in multiple areas, including Barnes & Noble online.
+With our included expanded distribution, your book could be picked up and made available in multiple areas online, such as Barnes & Noble online, at their sole discretion.

 Q: In what formats do you publish your books?

 A: Paperback and eBook.
-6x9 (general non-fiction size print book) and 8x10 (workbook size print book).
-There are other format options, but these are the most commonly printed by standard.
+We only publish books in 6x9 format (general non-fiction size print book).
 We print soft covers only.

 Q: When do you design my book cover?